bilibili/UnityBVA/docs/work/animation/Animation.md

 The ability to export animations is supported natively by GLTF.
 But is is limited to `transform & blendshape` properties.

-For this reason, only transform or blendshape key frame will be exported, and it's confined to `Animation` only.
+For this reason, only transform or blendshape key frame will be exported, and only `Animation` component attach when loading a model with animations(only legacy animation can be constructed at runtime).

 ## Export